Published daily by the Lowy Institute

 China and Russia appear willing to veto proposals they don’t like without engaging in the Antarctic’s well-established and largely successful consensus-building approach.

 The CAMLR-Convention requires its Commission to ensure the conservation of all Antarctic marine life in the Convention area.
 Members manage fishing according to strict environmental principles (Article II), and must also set aside special areas for protection and for science (Article IX 2-g).
-The “precautionary approach” means CCAMLR can make decisions without waiting for definitive evidence, and cause adverse environmental impact.
+The “precautionary approach” means CCAMLR can make decisions without waiting for definitive evidence, and thereby avoid causing adverse environmental impacts.

 In 2009, CCAMLR committed to establishing an area-wide system of representative marine protected areas.
 So far, it has designated two.
 Four proposals, including the Antarctic Peninsula MPA, remain under discussion, despite many compromises to meet the stated concerns of just two opponents (China and Russia).